-In an ideal world, everybody would leave their 401(k) funds alone until they need it for retirement.
-That could mean rolling it over to an IRA but in all cases, not cashing out the funds prior to reaching retirement age.
-This would allow the funds to grow to their maximum amount.
+In an ideal world, everybody would leave their 401(k) funds alone until they need the money for retirement.
+That might mean rolling your account over to an Individual Retirement Account (IRA), but it also means not cashing out the funds prior to reaching retirement age, to allow the money to grow to its maximum potential amount.
 In investing, time truly is your best asset.
-At some point, you will begin taking distributions.
-Here's what you should know.
+At some point though, you will begin taking distributions, and here's what you need to know.

-The best way to take money out of your 401(k) plan will depend on three things:
+The best way to take money out of your 401(k) plan depends on three things:

 - Your age

-- Whether you are still working for the company that sponsors your 401(k) plan
+- Whether you still work for the company that sponsors your 401(k) plan

 - Your 401(k) plan’s rules